rept0id/hou-compiler-linux/README.md

 ~~Don't use Greek characters in either the output or the input of the program.
 Use Greeklish instead !~~

-**Greek characters are now fully supported everywhere.** This is possbile thanks to the fact that the running phase is now taking place through a wrapper that takes care of it.
+**Greek characters are now fully supported everywhere.** This is possbile thanks to the fact that the running phase is now taking place through a wrapper that takes care of input and output encodings.

 ## Developer Notes